Introduction

 In the early 1970’s Robert Morris developed a system of storing login passwords for Unix.
 Shortly after that users began selling their passwords so others could access the systems.
 The issues with passwords began.
 A case can certainly be made to crown the password the Achilles heel of security.
 Despite the ever-growing discussion that they need to be replaced if not eliminated, passwords continue.

 There are very few approaches to eliminating passwords worth investigating.
 However, one such approach to eliminating passwords has been agreed upon by a consortium of market leaders.
-FIDO (“Fast IDentity Online”) Alliance is an open industry association, of which 1Komos is a member, whose goal is to set an agreed-upon set of standards to reduce the password reliance impacting the security and useability of applications, data, and services.
+FIDO (“Fast IDentity Online”) Alliance is an open industry association, of which 1Komos is a member, whose goal is to set an agreed-upon set of standards to reduce the password reliance impacting the security and usability of applications, data, and services.

 The FIDO Alliance developed an agreed-upon way to handle cryptographic authentication through public and private key pairs.
 The FIDO specifications standardized an authentication capability that enabled users to prove they are in possession of the private key.
 The combination of the private key and public key stored in a small form factor provided a high level of security to transactions and was easy to use.